!!! Emergency Response Effort !!!

 How long does it take to receive a loan?

-HFLA will contact you within one week of submitting a loan application.
+HFLA will contact you within a few days of submitting a loan application.
 Let us know if your loan request is urgent so that we can review your application quickly.
-After review of your application, meeting with you in person and speaking with the guarantor, we will provide the loan agreement and check.
+After reviewing your application, collecting supporting documentation, speaking with the guarantor, and reviewing and approving your loan with the HFLA Loan Committee, we will provide the loan agreement and check.

 How can HFLA afford to provide loans without any interest or fees?